Pop-Culture | Posted by Atiya I-M on 10/15/2014

 (I think that the phrase “feminist male” should be dropped, as well.
 A feminist who identifies as female is never addressed as a “female feminist”)

-2. While transsexual acceptance and rights are an important aspect of third wave …
+2. While transsexual acceptance and rights are an important …